 Tip #4: Identify the source of water damage

 Water damage is divided into three categories.
 Each category has some degree of contamination.
-The category 1 water damage is safe to deal with if immediate action is taken.
-On the other hand, Category 3 water damage is the extreme kind of water damage and best left with professionals.
+Category 1 water damage is safe to deal with if immediate action is taken.
+On the other hand, Category 3 water damage is the extreme kind of water damage and is best left to professionals.
 Assess the level of contamination and make sure to be aware of the health risks associated depending on the contaminants involved.